 VII.
 Academic Advising

-A university education is a complex and multi-faceted experience, which is best undertaken in a supportive and encouraging environment.
+A college education is a complex and multi-faceted experience, which is best undertaken in a supportive and encouraging environment.
 As part of its dedication to student success, the University of Guelph is committed to providing high-quality academic advising, in order to assist students in the development and pursuit of academic objectives consistent with their life goals and the available opportunities at the University.
 The responsibility for developing educational plans and setting goals rests with the student.
 Academic advising contributes to this process by identifying alternatives, exploring likely outcomes, and referring students to appropriate resources.

 These components of the academic advising system work together to achieve goals and objectives that include: